besttime-app/BestTime-Documentation/source/includes/_forecastliveendpoints.md

    Forecasted busyness for this hour, based on the weekly forecast.
 Ranging from `0` to `100`.
   &nbsp;
  - analysis.**venue_live_busyness** `int`
    Live busyness at the venue for current, based on the weekly forecast.
-Ranging from `0` to `100`.
+Ranging from `0` to '1000'.
+   In most cases the live percentage will be 100% or lower.
+However if the value is above 100% it means it is more busy than the highest forecasted peak of the week.
   &nbsp;
  - analysis.**venue_live_busyness_available** `bool`
    Indicates if there is live data available for this venue at this moment.
   &nbsp;
- - analysis.**venue_live_forecasted_detla** `int`
+ - analysis.**venue_live_forecasted_delta** `int`
    Indicates the difference of the current live busyness versus the forecasted busyness for this hour, in percentage.
-A negative number indicates that is is less busy then normal, while a positive number indicates that it is busyer than normal.
+A negative number indicates that is is less busy then normal, while a positive number indicates that it is more busy than normal.
 Ranging from `-100` to `100`.
   &nbsp;
 - **status** `string`
  Status of the response.
 Either `OK` or `Error`.